GopiHariraj/DevOps-Project-1/LAMP Stack Project 3/Readme.md

 # Install an Apache server

 **Indroduction**
 Apache HTTP Server, commonly referred to as Apache, is one of the most widely used open-source web servers in the world.
 It is a powerful and flexible software that serves web content over the internet.
-Here's an introduction to Apache HTTP Serve

 After AWS server launch